AmpersandJS/ampersandjs.com/learn_markdown/npm-browserify-and-modules.md

 * `open index.html` - open index.html in a browser, and check the console output.

 The following sections go into more detail about the components, and tools you might use.
-If you've experience with node.js and writing commonjs modules, you can skip straight to [browserify](#browserify).
+If you have experience with node.js and writing commonjs modules, you can skip straight to [browserify](#browserify).

 ## npm